 The unexpected costs of buying/owning a home in Oregon are a fact of life.
 Whether you own your home or are looking to purchase read about the surprises you can expect to face as a homeowner.
 From lightbulbs to roofing repairs let us help you prepare with first-hand knowledge from the housing experts.

-One of the first things that comes to mind when someone is looking to purchase their first home is the price tag.
+One of the first things that come to mind when someone is looking to purchase their first home is the price tag.
 Yes, this is a very large aspect of purchasing a home, but we’re here to inform you about a few other VERY important aspects to keep in mind when looking for your first home.

 The following goes over your means, needs, and wants, and after reading this we know you will realize just how important each of these considerations are.